 - It is now possible to use kubectl scale command to scale Percona XtraDB Cluster horizontally (add or remove Replica Set instances).
-You can also use Horizontal Pod Autoscaler which will scale your database cluster based on various metrics, such as CPU utilization. - Support for custom sidecar containers.
+You can also use Horizontal Pod Autoscaler - Support for custom sidecar containers.
 The Operator makes it possible now to deploy additional (sidecar) containers to the Pod.
-This feature can be useful to run debugging tools or some specific monitoring solutions, etc. Sidecar containers can be added to pxc, haproxy, and proxysql sections of the deploy/cryaml configuration file.
+This feature can be useful to run debugging tools or some specific monitoring solutions, etc. Sidecar containers can be added to pxc, haproxy, and proxysql sections of the deploy/cr.yaml configuration file.